nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 root@sonic:/home/cisco# date
 ```
 #### Pass/Fail Criteria
- * Verfiy both the date and time zone are same
+ * Verify both the date and time zone are same

 ### 1.13 Check the Health of Switch and DPUs